Judicial Redress of a business

 Status of outstanding contracts

-The activity of the company continues during the observation period with the assistance of the judicial administrator who may be responsible for overseeing the management of the company or co-managing the company with the manager.
+The business' activity continues during the observation period with the assistance of the judicial administrator who may be responsible for overseeing the management of the company or co-managing the company with the manager.

 The Head of company continues to exercise over the company's heritage acts of disposition and administrative which are not reserved for the court administrator.

-The opening of judicial redress proceedings shall not entail the termination of the contracts in progress.
+The opening of judicial redress proceedings shall not result in the termination of open contracts.
 It is the court administrator who determines which contracts are to be continued and which are to cease:

 • The commercial lease continues in principle.
 It may be terminated at the request of the owner of the premises if the tenant does not pay his rent.
 The court administrator may also choose not to continue the lease.
 In this case, the decision is binding on the owner of the premises.